Being a landlord can be difficult.

 Some even give up and sell their tenanted property.

-So, what can be done to relieve the stress of being a landlord?
+So, what can you do to relieve the stress of being a landlord?

 Our seven-step list below provides a clear guide to this subject.